gyorilab/indra_world/doc/service.rst

     i.e., statements.json).
   - `num_documents`: the number of documents that were read by readers to produce the statements that were assembled.
+  - `tenant`: if DART is used, a corpus is typically associated with a tenant (i.e., a user or an institution); this field provides the tenant ID.

 Note that any of these keys may be missing if unavailable, for instance, in the case of old uploads.

-- `curations.json`: a JSON file which persists curations as collected by INDRA.
-  This is the basis of surfacing reader-specific curations in the download_curation endpoint (see above).